google/wire/docs/faq.md

 ## Should I use Wire for small applications?

 Probably not.
 Wire is designed to automate more intricate setup code found in larger applications.
-For small applications, hand-wiring dependencies is simpler.
+For small applications, hand-writing dependencies is simpler.

 ## Who is using Wire?